shadowmax31/crypto_log/README.md

 ALPHA VERSION - THIS IS A WORK IN PROGRESS.

-Changes might break your database.
+Changes might break your database and there might still be bugs.
+Please contact me, if you want to work on this project with me

 # crypto_log
-This is a cli-tool to log and track the Cost Basis and Capital Gain when transacting with CryptoCurrency
+This is a cli-tool to log and track the Cost Basis and Capital Gain when transacting with CryptoCurrency.

 This uses the ACB method to calculate the cost basis